lakefox/p2p-network/README.md

 $ node fox njvscb 0 8080
 ```
 Then using a pesudo code example (Using a JS syntax)
+_Note: this code should be part of your game_
 ``` javascript
 var connected = false;